prikhoda-natalia/stickypixel/readme.md

-Initial Commit for Sticky Pixel Website - a work in progress!
+Repo for the Sticky Pixel Website, a work in constant progress!

 See the website here: http://www.stickypixel.com